ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-### Q: A poll asked a random sample of $1,000 $ U.S. adults, "Do you think that the use of marijuana should be legalized?"$ 560$  of those asked answered yes.
+### Q: A poll asked a random sample of $1,000$ U.S. adults, "Do you think that the use of marijuana should be legalized?"$560$  of those asked answered yes.

 1. Based on the poll's results, estimate p, the proportion of all U.S. adults who believe the use of marijuana should be legalized, with a 95% confidence interval.
 2. Give an interpretation of the margin of error in context.